subjectId: 690245 visibleTabCount: 8

 Terry Miller

 Terry Miller, a resident of Greenwich Village, had an eclectic career as a writer, photographer, collector, researcher and historian.
 He majored in theater at Boston University, and later contributed articles on the theater to newspapers, magazines and encyclopedias.
-He collected so many LP recordings, tapes, scores, scripts and playbills that his collection filled 98 cartons.
+Miller's massive collection of LP recordings, tapes, scores, scripts, and playbills filled 98 cartons.
+Miller's family donated his musical theater collection to the University of Miami after his death in 1995 at the age 47.

 The Alba Rosa Viëtor Archive